arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 - componentName.is-stateOfComponent (eg. `dropdown.is-active`)
 - u-utilityName (eg. `u-textTruncate`)

-## ComponentName
+### ComponentName

-The component's name must be written in camel case.
+The component's name must be written in the camel case.
 Use class names as short as possible but as long as necessary.

 - Example `.nav` not `.navigation`
 - Example `.button` not `.btn`